ivankharitonov/hermes-docs/docs/glossary.md

   After you **Finalize**, choose **Start now** to send invitations immediately, or **Start later** to keep the session in **Ready to start**.

 - **Resend**
-  Sends another invite to a recipient.
+  Sends another invite to a participant.
 Useful after email corrections or spam issues.

 - **Void**
   Cancels a session.
 Use when you must stop signing.
-Voided sessions can’t be restarted.
+Voided sessions can't be restarted.

 ## Files and outputs
 - **Uploaded documents**